bcallanan/kafkaStreams/README.md

     If there is no matching record in either the KTable or the KStream for a particular key, a null value will be included in the result.

 The resulting KStream from the join operation can be further processed, filtered, transformed, or aggregated using the available operators and functions in Kafka Streams.
 It allows you to perform various operations on the joined stream to derive insights or produce the desired output based on your application requirements.

-W
+Kafka Streams provides flexibility and allows you to perform joins between KStreams and KTables in different ways.
+You can use the leftJoin() or outerJoin() methods to explicitly perform left or outer joins, where the result retains both the characteristics of the KStream and the KTable.
+This flexibility enables you to choose the appropriate join type based on your specific use case and requirements.